ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 ### Internal Pages

-Since you're adopting a model that serves all of your applications from a single server in the development environment, it can be useful to add other pages that aren't intended to be ejected with any app.
+Since you're adopting a model that serves all of your apps from a single server in the development environment, it can be useful to add other pages that aren't intended to be ejected with any app.
 For example, a page that catalogs and links to your various apps.

 We recommend adding these as often as you like, and wrapping them all in `# uniform:remove` Code Fences as in the example above.